 Years later, with an MA in Creative Writing, and a novel, Coffee and Vodka, under my belt, I decided to take a course called The Story Seminar by Robert McKee.
 This was a long, and intensive, weekend program in scriptwriting, something I thought I might try to learn.
 I didn’t pursue a career in that direction, but the course changed my idea of writing and story-telling forever.
 (But that’s yet another, different, conversation.)
 At the end of the course, we dissected the classic Casablanca, with Ingrid Bergman and Humphrey Bogart, examining in great detail how the tragic love story was told.
 Suddenly, I remembered the link the Americans had made between the Englishman in uniform and An Officer and a Gentleman.
 I also realised the story of how we met followed a similar pattern to the romantic film.
 I wondered if, at last, I might be brave enough to write a story based on how I met my Englishman.
 But, as usual, I got sidetracked and wrote a spy thriller, The Red King of Helsinki, instead!

 The other books in the series came about when readers wanted to know more of Kaisa and Peter’s story.
-I resisted for years to write the sequel, but once I began writing The Navy Wife, it was as if the floodgates had been opened!
-The Good Officer took just months to write, as did the prequel novella, The Finnish Girl.
-(If you sign up to my mailing list, you’ll get a free ebook copy of The Finnish Girl here).
+I resisted for years to write the sequel, but once I began writing The Faithful Heart, it was as if the floodgates had been opened!
+The Good Heart took just months to write, as did the prequel novella, The Finnish Girl.
+(If you sign up to my mailing list, you’ll get a free ebook copy of The Young Heart here).
 The last novel in the series has been a little more tricky to write, but I’m nearly there.
-The (yet unnamed) Book 4 will be out in October.
+The True Heart will be out in November 2017.

 Over to you